 Being a Chief Audit Executive (CAE), the person that heads up an internal audit activity in an organization, is one of the toughest jobs.
-Wouldn't it be much easier if you had the step-by-step help for how to set up and run a successful internal audit group?
-Of course it would!
+Wouldn't it be much easier if you had the step-by-step help for exactly how to set up and run a successful internal audit group?

 Until now, there has not been a place.
 That changes today.